Aditya-NITRR/Machine_Learning_Model-Bike_Price_Prediction/README.md

 The results demonstrate that KNN performed significantly better than the initial Linear Regression model for this dataset.

-Note: Since this is a regression problem, metrics such as R-squared (R2), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) are more appropriate than classification accuracy.

 ## Key Insights